cogdog/ds106bank/README.md

 ## Installing and Configuring the Theme
+(see headings below with the same number for more detail, there's a boat load of detail...)

 1. Upload the **ds106banker** and the **wp-bootstrap** directories to your site's wp-content/themes directory.
 Or if you wish to install from within the Wordpress Dashboard, from **Appearance** select **Themes** and click the **Upload** links.
 You will have to create a zip file for each theme folder.
 2. Activate the **ds106banker** theme.
 3. Install Wp-Ratings and/or Feed Wordpress plugins according to the way you plan to use the theme.
-4. Find the **Assignment Bank Options** listed both under the **Appearance** settings in the Wordpress Dashboard, or via the admin nav bar.
-5. Create holding pages for the Main Index, the form to add examples, and a form for creating new "things" (see below)
+4. Create holding pages for the Main Index, the form to add examples, and a form for creating new "things" (see below)
-6. Set the theme options (detailed in length below)
+5. Set the theme options (detailed in length below).
+Find the **Assignment Bank Options** listed both under the **Appearance** settings in the Wordpress Dashboard, or via the admin nav bar.
-7. Customize the site menus, widgets.
+6. Customize the site menus.
 The theme provides a few shortcodes you can use on any page or sidebar.
+7. Other Suggested plugins
 8. Create some stuff

-### Setting up WP-Ratings
+### (3) Setting up WP-Ratings
 Install the [WP-Ratings plugin](http://wordpress.org/plugins/wp-postratings/) to activate the user thing rating feature.
 Not installing the plugin (or de-activating it) removes any ratings features from the site.

 A few settings for the plugin are necessary.